 At its crux, Sis Gürdal’s short film, Postcards from the Orient, is a retrospective examination of the colonialist gaze of the Orient.
 The surrealist aesthetic wonder fixates on the time of the Ottoman Empire (16th – 18th centuries) when Western male artists travelled to paint women.
-Through camera composition and abstract production design, Gürdal, as the director, writer, and producer, succinctly shatters images and paintings of hyper-sexualised Middle Eastern women, and challenges the fantastical representations of femininity in these diasporic visions of the Orient which still today hang in Western museums.
+Through camera composition and abstract production design, Gürdal, as the director and producer, and May Ziade, as writer, succinctly shatters images and paintings of hyper-sexualised Middle Eastern women, and challenges the fantastical representations of femininity in these diasporic visions of the Orient which still today hang in Western museums.

 Debbie Zhou spoke to Gürdal about hidden colonialism, her striking visual style, and the tensions of working as an overseas Turkish filmmaker.

 Debbie Zhou: Can you take me through the background of the short film and what drew you to telling or re-telling this part of history?

 Sis Gürdal: Representation of the Eastern woman in Western art is very much a blurred line between fantasy and reality.
 During my research of Orientalist artwork, I looked at many countries.
 It happened in Algeria, with French artists; it happened in Egypt with British artists.
 I started seeing this large-scale pattern of false representation.